 The audio show, Getting In: A College Coach Conversation, helps parents and students navigate the changing and challenging landscape of getting into college.
 Each week, College Coach experts, all former admissions and financial aid officers, and other industry professionals offer factual information and strategic advice on a range of admissions and college finance topics.
 It’s hosted by Julie Lythcott-Haims, the former dean of freshmen at Stanford University and author of How to Raise an Adult.
 “Getting In” definitely takes a different take at educational podcasts, by presenting views on the often overlooked process of college admissions.

-Brain Science was launched in 2006 by Dr Ginger Campbell., He is an experienced emergency physician with a passion for exploring how recent discoveries in neuroscience are revealing how our brains make us who we are.
+Brain Science is an experienced emergency physician with a passion for exploring how recent discoveries in neuroscience are revealing how our brains make us who we are.
 This podcast is for non-scientists, scientists, and everyone in between.
 He interviews scientists and discusses the latest books about the brain.
 It also explores how recent discoveries in neuroscience are unravelling the mystery of how our brains make us human.

 The World Changer Show is a weekly podcast bringing you an inspiring guest or message to help you unleash the World Changer inside of you.
 Its episodes cover wide-ranging topics such as leadership, business, communication, mindset, productivity, and personal development.
 Often, they call a guest who presents his/her opinions on a variety of topics as well.
 It is an interactive, but also an extremely educational podcast.